Student Responsibility for Catalog Changes

 - Right to have an advocate present during the Hearing;

-- Right to attend the Hearing and present on their behalf;
+- Right to participate in the Hearing and present on their behalf;

 - Right to refuse to participate in the Hearing;